MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 When restoring a Hyperscale database from an LTR backup, the read scale property is disabled.
 To enable, read scale on the restored database, update the database after it has been created.
 You need to specify the target service level objective when restoring from an LTR backup.

 Long-term retention can be enabled for Hyperscale databases created or migrated from other service tiers.
 If you attempt to enable LTR for a Hyperscale database where it isn't yet supported, you receive the following error: "An error has occurred while enabling Long-term backup retention for this database.
 Please reach out to Microsoft support to enable long-term backup retention."
-In this case, reach out to Microsoft support and please create a support ticket to resolve this.
+In this case, reach out to Microsoft support and create a support ticket to resolve.

 ## Backup storage costs